hsihsa123/Telegram-bot-for-CoWin/README.md

  3. Push message to telegram group whenever there is availability.

  USAGE OF THE SCRIPT:
- Run the python program with pincode as an argument and the you will start getting notifications of slot availabilitu on your specified group in telegram.
+ Run the python program and go to telegram group mentioned in the code.
+Type for any pincode with a "/" as a prefix and the bot will automatically send all the slots availability in that area.